 - A W course or another course that requires the student to write a research paper.

 - If an IR major, two of the four core courses for the IR major.

 Have completed each of the following with a grade of C or better:

-Students who meet these requirements must complete and submit the honors enrollment form to the honors coordinator (currently Professor Jacobs) by the 7th day after classes begin in the fall semester of the senior year.
+Students who meet these requirements must complete and submit the honors enrollment form to the honors coordinator (currently Professor Niemi) by the 7th day after classes begin in the fall semester of the senior year.
 Note that completion of the form requires the student to secure agreement from a faculty member to serve as his or her thesis advisor and approval of the Political Science Department's honors committee.
 Each member of the faculty needs considerable advanced notice to be able to serve as an advisor.
 Students should not expect to find a faculty advisor if they wait until the beginning of the fall semester of the senior year to look for one.

 More detailed information about the program, including the standards the department applies in grading the senior thesis, can be found in "Expectations and Standards for Senior Theses".